yash56244/invitogram/README.md

 open http://localhost:5000/register

-Subhash just got appointed as the chairman of Festember.
-He's really happy and wants to celebrate.
-Ram suggests to organise a booze party at his place.
-But being a chairman of such a big event, Subhash has too many friends to invite.
-Help subhash to develop a web application to do the invite job for him.

-Normal mode:
 Implement an authentication system to allow users to register on the site.
 Allow users to schedule an event and create a simple invitation for the same.
 Allow creation of simple text based invites with components like Header, Body, Footer etc.